FreePYQ logoFreePYQ

 Explanation:

-The question tests the ability to recognize a relationship between given pairs and apply it to a new pair.
+This checks the ability to recognize a relationship between given pairs and apply it to a new pair.
 Here, the logic is based on the positions of letters in the English alphabet.
 For example, each letter in the first term might be shifted by a certain number of positions to get the corresponding letter in the second term.
-The correct answer follows this shift pattern consistently, while distractors may apply an incorrect shift or alter the logic midway.
+The correct answer follows this shift pattern consistently, while other choices may apply an incorrect shift or alter the logic midway.

 Question 59